General FAQs

 What is the National External Diploma Program?

 The National External Diploma Program (NEDP) is a high school completion program for adults.
 It is based on the belief that people learn through life experience, not only in classrooms.
 Adults earn a high school diploma by demonstrating academic skills in situations based on daily life experiences at home, on the job, and in the community.
-Each candidate for a diploma must also demonstrate an individual skill in an occupational, academic or specialized area.
-Designed to fit into the schedules of busy men and women who must balance family, work and community responsibilities, NEDP is:
+Each candidate for a diploma must also demonstrate an individual skill in an occupational, academic, or specialized area.
+Designed to fit into the schedules of busy people who must balance family, work, and community responsibilities, NEDP is:

 • flexible in time requirements